MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 **Key response features**
 State:
-- No LastUpdate as paginated query has not been completed
+- No `lastUpdate` as paginated query has not been completed
 - Pagination Counter incremented + 1
 - `hasMore = True`